10 Best Types of Investment Vehicles

 You may also consider a target-date retirement fund that holds stocks and bonds.
 It can have a low minimum investment and automatically becomes more conservative as retirement approaches.

 There are also mutual funds that try to beat the stock market or its investment benchmark.
-However, these funds have a higher expense ratio as there is frequent portfolio rebalancing.
+However, these funds have a higher expense ratio due to frequent portfolio rebalancing.

-Many investors like investing in gold and other precious metals, including silver, platinum and palladium, as an alternative to stocks, bonds and other alternative assets.
+Many investors like to invest in gold and other precious metals, including silver, platinum, and palladium, as alternatives to stocks, bonds, and other assets.

-In particular, gold and silver are popular inflation hedges as they have been a store of value for thousands of years.
-People tend to buy precious metals when there is uncertainty in stocks or want to convert fiat currency into a physical asset.
+In particular, gold and silver are popular inflation hedges because they have served as stores of value for thousands of years.
+People tend to buy precious metals when there is uncertainty in the stock market or when they want to convert fiat currency into a physical asset.

 There are several avenues to invest in real estate.